Cosmo-Tech/cosmotech-bonsai/samples/inventorymanagement/README.md

 # Inventory Management sample
 Demo instance of the Cosmo Tech Inventory Management conceptual model

+## Files available in this folder:
+* README.me (this file): describes the Inventory Management demo simulator provided by the sample as well as the connector to Bonsai
+* Cosmo_Tech_Inventory_Management_Demo_With_Bonsai.pdf: slides describing the sample project in more detail

 ## Use case
 Inventory management of supply chain inventories under uncertain and volatile demand.